hanesy/machine-learning-challenge/README.md

 **As mentioned in the beginning of this README, I had 3 research questions.**
 1. Which model best fits the data?
 2. What is the difference between using standard scaler and minmax scaler, if any?
-3. What is the improvement from hypertraining the model?
+3. What is the improvement from hypertuning the model?

 **Answers**
-1. In conclusion, rfc (random forest classifer) with standard scaler has the best fit to the data from observing the model score.
+1. In conclusion, hypertuned rfc (random forest classifer) with standard scaler has the best fit to the data from observing the model score.
+Classification report of this model also has the best precision of outcomes.
 2. There was a difference between using a standard or minmax scaler, but the difference was not very big.
 3. Most models showed improvement from hypertuning.